christianh814/fauxpenshift/README.md

 > **NOTE** Don't actually run Microshift, just do the prereqs

+If you are using Docker Desktop, please use the [same guidance as KIND](https://kind.sigs.k8s.io/docs/user/quick-start/#settings-for-docker-desktop) with respect to resources (you gotta bump them up)

 # Running it

 Download the CLI from and put it in your path.